-The degree in Adolescent Literacy requires candidates to have met all requirements for initial teacher certification in a matching area (either Middle or Adolescence) prior to admission to the degree program; therefore, it is not a path to initial teacher certification.
+The degree in Childhood Literacy requires candidates to have met all requirements for initial teacher certification in a matching area (either Early Childhood, Childhood) prior to admission to the degree program; therefore, it is not a path to initial teacher certification.
 The MSED in Literacy does meet the criteria for, and may be used in partial fulfillment of, the requirements for professional (or permanent) teacher certification in the state of New York.
 The degree meets the requirements for an additional certification area in New York.
 The only candidates recommended for literacy teacher certification in NY by the School of Education are those who have completed the master's degree in its entirety.
-All others apply for certification through BOCES (NY).